Richway: Today

 Other Richways are sitting vacant where the surrounding area has fallen into decline and no reinvestment was made in the former buildings.
 The two Richways in Chattanooga (one at Northgate Mall and the other at Lee Highway) were converted into office/retail space while the Lee Highway store (which was also used for a flea market) has been demolished and became part of the Chattanooga Metropolitan Airport.

 Several of the former stores located in the Charlotte area are still in use.
 Two stores on Charlotte's north side, at North Park Mall and Freedom Mall, have since been consolidated into a larger store in the University City area.
 The former North Park Mall location has sat abandoned for more than a decade, while the Freedom Mall location was demolished as part of the mall's conversion into government offices.
+Mecklenburg County purchased Freedom Mall and its surrounding 36 acres in 2003 for $6.6 million..
 The former Independence Boulevard location was demolished after the Target store relocated to Matthews.
 The site was rebuilt as a BJ's Wholesale Club but is vacant as of 2013; another on Tyvola Road was torn down after the Target store relocated to Carolina Pavilion.
 The site is now a Costco.
 The Gastonia location was used as a Target until 2011, when Target relocated to a newly built store nearby.

 In addition to the above-mentioned, two former Richway locations in Palm Beach County, Florida were also purchased and turned into Target stores.
 The Palm Beach Lakes Blvd. location was completely demolished (t-391) and a Super Target now sits on that land.
 The location in Plantation, Florida was converted over to a Target store and had the façade updated in 2005 to reflect Target's changes in marketing approach, and to also expand the parking lot to include a parking garage.
 The Richway store in Conyers, GA became a Target store and stayed in the former Richway location until October 2006 when it moved to a bigger location on GA20 south.
 The property was subdivided and part of it is now an LA Fitness center, with about 1/3 of the original lot still present.

 The Richway store in Tamarac, Florida became a Target in 1989, but relocated in 2000.
 This store operated as a furniture store called Furniture Power.
 As of 2012, this building was converted to a charter school.